openfedem/fedem-foundation/README.md

     cmake .. -DCMAKE_BUILD_TYPE=Release
     make check

-All of the FEDEM foundation libraries contains C++ code only, except for [FFaFunctionLib](src/FFaFunctionLib) which also contains some Fortran code (`*.f90`) implementing various explicit mathematical functions.
+All of the FEDEM foundation libraries contain C++ code only, except for [FFaFunctionLib](src/FFaFunctionLib) which also contains some Fortran code (`*.f90`) implementing various explicit mathematical functions.
 This Fortran code is not compiled by default.
 To build with the Fortran code included,